RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 as being fair.
 The electoral college was designed to ensure that the president

-was elected by the states in an effort to deter candidates from concentrating
+is elected by the states in an effort to deter candidates from concentrating

-decided by a half dozen heavily populated states, resulting in a potential indifference
+would be routinely decided by a half dozen heavily populated states, resulting

-to issues important to the rest of the country and creating a power monopoly
+in a potential indifference to issues important to the rest of the country and

-centered in New York City, Los Angeles, and Chicago.
+creating a power monopoly centered around New York City, Los Angeles, and Chicago.

 Unfortunately, that's not the last word on the subject.
 In the three Presidential